 Physicals: Kindergarten students will need a school entry physical completed within 12 months prior to the first day of school.
-New students under the age of 9 years who are attending a Kansas school for the first time, also require a physical as described above.
+New students under the age 9 years who are attending a Kansas school for the first time, also require a physical as described above.
 Documentation should be provided to the school at the time of enrollment.

-Immunization Requirements for grades K-2 from the State of Kansas for the 2023-2024 School Year:
+Immunization Requirements from the State of Kansas for Students for the 2017-2018 School Year:

-- Diphtheria Tetanus, Pertussis (DTap): five doses required with 5th dose on or after 4th birthday, 4 doses acceptable if dose 4 is given on or after the 4th birthday and 6 months from dose 3. - Poliomyelitis (IPV/OPV) (Polio): four doses required with the 4th dose on or after 4th birthday.
-Three doses acceptable, if dose 3 is given on or after 4 years of age and 6 months from dose 2. - Measles, Mumps, Rubella (MMR): two doses required with the first dose on or after the 1st birthday. - Hepatitis B: three doses required.
-Dose 3 must be given after 24 weeks of age. - Varicella (chickenpox): two doses required with the first dose on or after the 1st birthday.
-No doses required if prior varicella disease is documented by a licensed Physician. - Hepatitis A: two doses required with a 6 month min interval between dose 1 and dose 2.
+- Diphtheria Tetanus, Pertussis (DTap): fives doses required, 4 doses acceptable if dose 4 is given on or after the 4th birthday. - Tdap: a single dose required at grades 7-12 regardless of interval since last Td vaccine. - Poliomyelitis (IPV/OPV): four dose required.
+One dose required after age 4 regardless of the number of previous doses, with a 6-month minimum interval from the previous dose. - Measles, Mumps, Rubella: two doses required with the first dose on or after the 1st birthday. - Hepatitis B: three doses required.
+Dose 3 must be given after 24 weeks of age. - Varicella (chickenpox): two doses required for grades K-12 unless history of varicella disease documented by a licensed Physician.